matthieugomez/statar/README.md

 ## graphs
-`graph` is a wrapper for `ggplot2` functionalities, useful for interactive explorations
+`graph` is a wrapper for `ggplot2` functionalities, useful for interactive exploration of datasets

 ````R
 N <- 10000